 What is Acid Reflux?

-Acid reflux is essentially when acid rises from the stomach into the esophagus and throat.
-This can be very uncomfortable and make it impossible to eat food when you need to.
-It can be most prevalent when lying down and can cause significant discomfort.
-Acid reflux is often referred to as GERD and is a chronic condition that allows the flow of stomach acid and sometimes bile to flow back up.
-Patients suffering from GERD typically experience these symptoms more than twice a week and it can dramatically change the way that daily life is managed.
+Acid backflow is often referred to as Gastroesophageal Reflux Disease (GERD) and is a chronic condition that allows the flow of stomach acid and sometimes bile to flow back up.
+Patients suffering from GERD typically experience these symptoms more than twice a week, and it can dramatically change the way that daily life is managed.